 Now that you understand the magic of the transaction process, it’s time to look into FEES!

 In our next post, we breakdown and explain who gets paid, why they get paid, what affects the rate you receive, and even how you might be able to lower some of your existing fees.
-Stay tuned for Part 3 in our Credit Card Processing Explained series.
+Check out part 3 in our Credit Card Processing Explained series.

 A sample of what you'll learn each month: